quodlibet/senf/docs/index.rst

 **Senf** makes filename handling easier by providing a set of filename handling functions which work the same across all Python versions and platforms.
-It also provides a print() function which can print filenames.
+It also provides a print() function which can print filenames and an input() function which can read filenames.

 You can think of it as `six <https://pypi.org/project/six/>`__ for filename handling.